finiam/old-blog.finiam.com/site/blog/predictable-react-authentication-with-the-context-api.md

 }
 ```

 Now you have protected routes that redirect anonymous users to the login page!
-And there you go, authentication for your apps, and also a moderately advanced look into the Context API.

 ## Wrapping up

+Hope this is useful for you!
+This is pretty close to the scenarios we have in production, but the bulk of the logic is all here.
+Add some robust error handling and you are all set!

-Now, please check [our Phoenix/React starter project](https://github.com/finiam/phoenix_starter) if you want to see this in action.
+Please check [our Phoenix/React starter project](https://github.com/finiam/phoenix_starter) if you want to see this in action.
 The code is not 100% what you see in this tutorial, and might change as time goes on and our requirements change, but it's always going to be a great starting point with authentication already handled.

 Stay safe 👋